-As you reach the top of Maungakiekie, more commonly known as One Tree Hill, the first and most obvious question is, “Where is the tree?”
-That won’t be your question for long, as newly planted trees are continuing to grow.
+As you reach the top of Maungakiekie, more commonly known as One Tree Hill Auckland, the first and most obvious question is, “Where is the tree?”
+The history below will answer that question.
+However, newly planted trees will soon eliminate that question.

-The newly planted trees were a joint effort of the local iwi and the Auckland city council.
-Protected and allowed to grow, in the end, a team of arborists will choose the strongest tree to remain, thus returning Maungakiekie to a “one tree hill”.
+The newly planted trees are protected and allowed to grow.
+In the end, a team of arborists will choose the strongest tree to remain, thus returning Maungakiekie to a “one tree hill”.

-At the official announcement in 2015, then mayor Len Brown said, “Clearly for Aucklanders the return of an icon.
+At the official announcement in 2015, then-mayor Len Brown said, “Clearly for Aucklanders the return of an icon.
 Without the tree being on Maungakiekie One Tree Hill, there was a sense of it representing the divided nature of Auckland.
 Now as a new united city we really want to recognise the tree as a great symbol of the unity of Auckland.”
-Click here to read the news article on this ceremony.
+Click here to read the news article about this ceremony.

 Pa on Maungakiekie One Tree Hill